openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 present at the top level (depending on whether this is a token for a project or a domain), but not both.

+Notice that token ID is not part of the token data.
+Rather, it is conveyed in "X-Subject-Token" header.

+"methods" indicating the authentication methods used to obtain the token.
+It is accumulative.
+For example, if token was obtained by password authentication, it will contain "password".
+Later, the token is rescoped one or more times, the new tokens will have both "password" and "token" in "methods".

+Notice the difference between methods and multifactor authentication. "methods" merely indicating the methods used to authenticate the user for the given token.
+It is up to the client to look for specific methods to determine the factors.

 Failure response (example - additional failure cases are quite possible, including 403 Forbidden and 409 Conflict):